schutera/Mira/backend/README.md

 > **Note:**
 > For full setup instructions, see the official [OpenAI Cookbook Tutorial](https://cookbook.openai.com/articles/gpt-oss/run-locally-ollama).

-Want to run GPT-OSS on your own machine instead of using OpenAI's hosted models?
-Don'T want to spend money on an OpenAI API key?
+Want to run GPT-OSS on your own machine for free instead of using OpenAI's hosted models?
 This optional setup allows you to host the `gpt-oss:20b` model locally via [Ollama](https://ollama.com), enabling offline inference and full control over your LLM environment.

 #### Requirements

 - Install Ollama for your operating system.
-- Recommended: ≥16GB VRAM or unified memory (Apple Silicon or high-end consumer GPUs).\
+- Recommended: ≥16GB VRAM or unified memory (Apple Silicon or high-end consumer GPUs).
-Running slower on CPU instead if GPU specifications are not met.
+Running slower on CPU instead, if GPU specifications are not met.

 #### Pull & launch the Model
 > **Note:** This will launch a local server at `http://localhost:11434/v1`.